devalc/Viz-WEPPCloud/README.md

 ##### Caution:
 This is under development and constantly being updated.
-Please raise an issue on this repository if you come acroos any bugs when using this tool.
+Please raise an issue on this repository if you come across any bugs when using this tool.